gmcgoldr/algorand-tut/docs/glossary.md

 - **Smart contract**:
   some logic stored on the ledger, which is used to specify rules about which ledger state transitions are allowed.

+- **Application** (app, dApp): service with some state and rules stored on the ledger.
+  Typically, the application can have a front-end distributed to users, a back-end consisting of smart-contracts, and further back-end functionality deployed in some kind of data-center.